ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 We will use Web Technologies in order to create a Frontend for our application.
 In this section we will describe the main technologies for our frontend.

-HTML (HyperText Markup Language) is the most basic building block of the Web.
+*HyperText Markup Language* (HTML) is the most basic building block of the Web.
 It defines the meaning and structure of web content.
 Other technologies besides HTML are generally used to describe a web page's appearance/presentation (CSS) or functionality/behavior (JavaScript).
 "Hypertext" refers to links that connect web pages to one another, either within